Lecanora polytropa

-Lecanora polytropa, commonly known as the granite-speck rim lichen, is a species of saxicolous lichen in the family Parmeliaceae.
+Lecanora polytropa, the granite-speck rim lichen, is a species of saxicolous (rock-dwelling), crustose lichen in the family Lecanoraceae.
 A small, inconspicuous species that grows in the cracks of rock surfaces, it has a cosmopolitan distribution and has been recorded on all continents, including Antarctica.

 Taxonomy

 It was originally described by German botanist Jakob Friedrich Ehrhart in 1796 as a species of Verrucaria.
-Gottlob Ludwig Rabenhorst transferred it to the genus Lecanora in 1845.
+He wrote of the lichen "flavo-virens scutellis undique conspersa plano-convexis e dilute carneo flavescentibus.
+In saxis montosis" ('with yellow-green shields scattered everywhere, flat-convex, becoming yellowish from pale flesh-colored.
+On mountain rocks.')
+Gottlob Ludwig Rabenhorst transferred the taxon to the genus Lecanora in 1845.

-It is commonly known as the granite-speck rim lichen.
+A vernacular name for the species is the "granite-speck rim lichen".

+Recent genetic research has revealed that Lecanora polytropa likely represents one of the largest species complexes known among lichen-forming fungi.
+A 2022 study by Zhang and colleagues using DNA sequencing and phylogenomic analysis found that what has traditionally been considered a single species actually comprises up to 75 distinct candidate species.
+The researchers sampled over 300 specimens from populations worldwide and used multiple genetic markers, including the fungal DNA barcode (internal transcribed spacer region).
+Their results suggest that L. polytropa, in the broad sense, harbours extensive cryptic diversity, with most candidate species having limited geographic distributions.
+This finding highlights the need for a thorough taxonomic revision of the L. polytropa complex using integrative approaches combining genetic, morphological, and ecological data to fully characterise its true biodiversity.

 Description

 Lecanora polytropa has a scanty thallus, which sometimes resembles tiny pale yellowish areoles.
 The tiny, flat apothecia typically measure 0.3–0.9 mm in diameter and may be scattered or clustered together.
 They have a waxy texture and are yellow to pale orange, lacking pruina.
 The margins of the apothecia are smooth, not prominent, and tend to be lighter in colour than the central disc.
 Ascospores are ellipsoid and measure 8–15 by 5–7 μm.